01-edu/public/subjects/smart-road/README.md

 ```

 As stated above you will be considering that all vehicles are autonomous (AVs) also known as self-driving cars.
-You will have to implement the physics for this type of vehicles, by taking into account the following rules :
+You will have to implement the physics for this type of vehicles by taking into account the following rules :

 1. AVs driving on a lane with a **given route** must follow the direction of
    that route, its not possible for the AVs to change lanes or route.

 2. An AVs must have at least 3 different velocities, therefore the **smart intersection system** can control the velocity of the vehicle.\
-  This way controlling the current velocity/time/distance (depending on the algorithm you implement) of the AVs.
+   This will be the way of controlling the current velocity/time/distance (depending on the algorithm you implement) of the AVs.

-3. Each AVs must have a safety distance from other AVs, if it is driving with a high velocity and encounters another vehicle.\
+3. Each AVs must respect a safety distance from other AVs.\
-  It must detect that vehicle and keep a safe distance from it, it should not collide!
+   If it is driving with a high velocity and encounters another vehicle, it must detect that vehicle and keep a safe distance from it.
+It should not collide!
+   You are free to decide what is the safety distance but it must a strictly positive value.

 4. Other vehicles such as emergency vehicles are not considered in this project.